Robert Migadde

-Robert Ndugwa Migadde (born December 7, 1980) is a Ugandan politician and member of parliament from Buvuma Island County.
+Robert Ndugwa Migadde (born 7 December 1980) is a Ugandan politician and member of parliament from Buvuma Island County.
 He is a member of National Resistance Movement (NRM).
 He sits on the committees on National Economy and Agriculture.

-Life and education
+Early life and education

-Migadde is a Christian and a member of Catholic denomination.
+Migadde is a Christian and a member of the Catholic denomination.
 He earned a bachelor's degree in urban planning and a master's degree in business administration from Makerere University before obtaining a post-graduate diploma in urban economic development from Galilee College, Israel.